goFrendiAsgard/zaruba/zaruba-tasks/make/fastApp/appTemplate/ztplAppDirectory/_docs/motivation-and-architecture/directory-structure.md

 # `alembic` directory

-Containing the database migration.
+This directory contains database migration.
 We use [alembic](https://alembic.sqlalchemy.org/en/latest/) for database migration.

 To generate migration file, you should import your SQLALchemy model into `alembic/env.py`: